kashodiya/my-open-webui/README.md

 - [Home page](https://caddyserver.com/docs/quick-starts/reverse-proxy)

 ## Troubleshooting

+### I messed up the install.
+How can I restart?
+- If you have done terraform apply...
+    - In cmd window cd to terraform folder and do "terraform destroy"
+    - Git clone in new folder, and follow instructions
+- If yoh have not done terraform apply...
+    - Git clone in new folder, and follow instructions
+- See section: How to recreate EC2?

 ### When doing terraform apply: Error: No matching Internet Gateway found
 - You should create Internet gatewat and attach to your VPC (see the instructions above)